hyukjuns/demo-actions-azure/README.md

 2. Setup Python
 3. Install Requirements and Test Application
 4. Upload Test Result to Blob
-5. Docker build and push (push to ACR)
+5. Docker build
 6. Download Test Tool From Blob
 7. Docker run with volume (with download file) (image from ACR)
 8. Test Application
 9. Approve or Deny
+10. Docker push (push to ACR)
-10. Stop and Remove Container
+11. Stop and Remove Container